The string of frogs is an evergreen climbing plant, aptly named after its broad leaves that resemble the shape of a frog.

 - Before watering your plant, check the moisture level of the soil with the finger dipping method.

-- Misting the plant frequently and placing a pebble tray will prevent the incidence of spider mites.
+- Misting the plant using spray bottles frequently and placing a pebble tray will prevent spider mites.

 - Avoid the use of oversized pots as they can easily drown the plant’s roots, making it susceptible to root rot.